UBC-Geography/computing-resources/high-performance-computing/README.md

 your JupyterLab session is running, select the Software tab in the sidebar and find/load the rstudio-server module.
 You can then click the RStudio launcher, to open a new RStudio session.
-While you can install any R library from CRAN, you can't use tools like conda and can only use software loaded as modules from the Alliance.
+While you can install any R library from CRAN, you can't use package managers like conda and can only use software loaded as modules from the Alliance.
 If you need more flexibility for your RStudio session, setup and run your environment within an Apptainer container as documented below.

 ### [via Container](https://confluence.it.ubc.ca/display/UARC/RStudio+with+Apptainer)